Nassau County Preliminary Conference.

 - Opposing counsel's name and contact information

-- The assigned justice's part rules and any case-specific instructions or authority to agree to dates
+- Confirmation that the ADR certification is already on NYSCEF, plus the assigned justice's part rules and any case-specific instructions or authority to agree to dates

 What to Expect After the Appearance